MEET THE ROLLETTES TEAM

 While adjusting to my new reality post-injury, I wanted to meet other young women like me and make friends.
 In 2012, I got on my social media and invited six women to my hometown of Monterey, CA to put on a performance in front of friends, family, and the local community.
 With rehearsals, sleepovers, and a lot of girl time, we bounded over the few days and became a team.
 That’s how the Rollettes were founded!
 I am so honored to have partnered with some amazing brands like Aerie, Target, Love Beauty and Planet, Wells Fargo, Clorox, Tommy Hilfiger, Athleta, GymShark, Reebok, TikTok, Facebook, and Instagram.
 Together with my team, we have built the largest network of women with disabilities across the USA and around the world.

 Conner Lundius has been a dancer since the age of 5.
 She danced competitively for almost a decade, and continued to dance through college.
 At the age of 22, she was injured in a car crash, and sustained a L2 spinal cord injury.
 It was then that she found the Rollettes and decided to keep dancing!
 Since 2019, Conner has been dancing and choreographing for the Rollettes dance team.
-She currently serves as Team Captain and Director of Outreach & Social Media for Rollettes.
-Conner also is an associate producer of Rollettes Experience and Boundless Talent Showcase.
+She currently serves as Team Captain and Content & Marketing Director for Rollettes.
+Conner also is an Associate Producer of Rollettes Experience and Boundless Talent Showcase.

 In addition to her roles within Rollettes, Conner is a content creator, and recognizes the power that social media holds.
 On social media platforms, Conner strives to motivate other women with disabilities to be their most confident selves through expression of dress.
 She recognizes that there is a tremendous amount of pressure for women to look and act a certain way, and wants all women to feel powerful and authentically themselves.